-LiFi right after its public disclosure took the world by storm.
-The new communication method claimed to use LEDs instead of dongles or antenna devices to provide internet access and data transfer at ultrahigh speed.
+LiFi is a communication method that uses LEDs instead of dongles or antennas to provide internet access and data transfer at ultrahigh speeds.

-An exciting technology with tremendous potential and given the hype surrounding it, we decided to explore the niche in depth to figure the top players and companies actively researching in this domain and yet maintaining a low profile.
-When we began to dive deeper, a lot of unknown facts became apparent.
-One of them being the origins of LiFi: Though LiFi was first publicly disclosed in August 2011, the first patent around the technology was filed in 2006.
+An exciting technology with tremendous potential, given the hype surrounding it, we decided to explore the niche in depth to identify the top players and companies actively researching in this domain while maintaining a low profile.
+When we began to dive deeper, many unknown facts emerged.
+One of them is the origins of LiFi: Though LiFi was first publicly disclosed in August 2011, the first patent around the technology was filed in 2006.
 By Huawei.
-Not Professor Harald Haas, who is considered as the Father of LiFi technology.
+Not Professor Harald Haas, who is considered the Father of LiFi technology.

-Now, even though it has been 7 years since public disclosure and R&Ds efforts in this tech have doubled since then, LiFi isn’t anywhere near in competition to WiFi.
-The products related to technology are limited and have not yet achieved mass proliferation despite the advantages it offers.
+Now, even though it has been 7 years since public disclosure and R&D efforts in this tech have doubled since then, LiFi isn’t anywhere near in competition with WiFi.
+The products related to technology are limited and have not yet achieved widespread adoption despite their advantages.

 Why?

 Drawbacks.
-Yes, the technology has some serious drawbacks which need to be solved before LiFi achieves its zenith.
+Yes, the technology has serious drawbacks that need to be addressed before LiFi reaches its zenith.
 What are these drawbacks?
 Let’s have a look at some of them.

 The Temporary Problems With LiFi

 LiFi requires specialized LEDs to work flawlessly.
-Though Prof. Harald Haas claimed in his TED talk that LiFi can work with existing LEDs, the statement is just partially true.
+Though Prof. Harald Haas claimed in his TED talk that LiFi can work with existing LEDs, this is only partially true.

 There is a huge variety of LED bulbs in the market, each with different specifications.
 It is not necessary that your LED bulb will be compatible with your choice of LiFi adapter.
 Also, as LiFi works only in the line of sight, you will need to buy at least one LED bulb for each corner of your room.